matco/basic-tools/README.md

-# js-tools
+# basic-tools
-js-tools is a set of tools that will make your life easier when developing Javascript applications.
+basic-tools is a set of tools that will make your life easier when developing Javascript applications.

 It contains two kind of tools:
 * Two tools "enhance" Javascript by prototyping Javascript native classes (use with caution)